 You see, the timing of the Deliverers’ arrival was not coincidence.
 It was perfectly timed.
 It’s funny to think now that we were looking for Terra Two.
 Earth wasn’t even our hundredth home.
 Possibly not even our thousandth.
 We have been crossing the universe since its birth, a tool for the Deliverers, terraforming new worlds for them to later colonise, to make their own.
 Earth’s time had come.
 We had wrecked it for our own needs but for the Deliverers it was perfect, a new home for them to rest on before moving onto the next.
 Mankind was to be shifted on, one ship per planet to start the process again, an exponential cycle.
 For so long we had believed in the theory of evolution as being a natural progression.
 How wrong we are.
 It is orchestrated, manufactured.
 The evolution of man is the terraforming of a new world for our intergalactic masters.
 Ours is a symbiotic relationship.

 They have promised us passage, the lucky few, to our original home, where they found us and where our ancestors still reside.
-Presently we await aboard the colony ship, observing our Earth one final time.
-Soon we will be asleep for the long journey to a place we can not even comprehend.
+Presently we wait aboard the colony ship, observing our Earth one final time.
+Soon we will be asleep for the long journey to a place we cannot even comprehend.
 This is a record of the real truth.
 Who knows what we will find when we finally get home.

 Rob O’Connor is a Literature Studies PhD researcher at York St John University, focusing on the depiction of theoretical, social and urban landscapes in the work of China Miéville.
 Rob’s research interests include genre theories, contemporary literature and creative writing.
 He is also Director of the York Literature Festival and teaches literature and creative writing as a visiting lecturer at York St John University and in the Lifelong Learning sector.